ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

 At this time, the team rejects all conventional wisdom and decides to go with Option 1, I mean, can you believe it?
 Yes, me neither 🤦

-Result as you will see, was disastrous and led to astronomical losses for everyone.
-It led to a multi-level escalation sending the entire organisation into a tizzy, disrupting existing projects; causing huge stress for regular employees.
+Needless to say the result was disastrous, led to astronomical losses for everyone and a multi-level escalation sending the entire organisation into a tizzy.
+It disrupted existing projects and caused huge stress for regular employees.

 <div class="message-box">